rubberduck203/theupsyde/LeanEstimates/LeanEstimates.md

 - Todd Little has a talk called "To Estimate or #NoEstimates, that is the question".
 I had seen the talk before coming up with this title, but it was unintentional.
 Maybe a Freudian slip but not a concious decision.
   - I originally was going to call this Refactor.Rename(NE -> LE).
----

-class: center, middle

-# Who am I?
+- Who am I?

-???
   - Nobody.
     - Just a software developer here in central OH.
     - Unlike a lot of folks talking about NE, I've nothing to sell.
     - "We are uncovering better ways of developing software by doing it and *helping others do it*."
   - Worked on a (nearly) no estimates project.
   - Worked on a team who used the Lean Estimation techniques we'll talk about.

----

-name: agenda

-# Agenda

-1. \#NoEstimates
-2. Lean Estimates
-3. Techniques

 ---